ml-tooling/lazycluster/docs/runtime_mgmt.md

 ) → List[lazycluster.runtimes.RuntimeTask]
 ```

-Send either a single file or a folder from localhost to all `Runtimes` of the group.
+Send either a single file or a folder from the manager to all `Runtimes` of the group.